pualien/py-sqlalchemy-ssh-connector/README.md

-# py-accengage
+# py-sqlalchemy-ssh-connector

 ## About

-This library enables you to connect to Accengage REST API.
+Python library to connect to SQLAlchemy with SSH Tunnel.

 ## Install

-To install `pip install git+https://github.com/pualien/py-accengage.git`# py-sqlalchemy-ssh-connector
+To install `pip install git+https://github.com/pualien/py-sqlalchemy-ssh-connector.git`